davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/add-attention-mechanism.md

 https://gotensor.com/2019/07/06/different-types-of-attention-in-neural-networks/)

 ```
+* What Does BERT Look At? ...: Clark, Manning: 2019-06
+* BERT: Pre-training of Deep Bidirectional Transformers ...: Devlin: 2018-10
 *-.
 Attention Is All You Need: Vaswani, Gomez: 2017-06
 |\ \
 * | | Long Short-Term Memory-Networks for Machine Reading: Cheng: 2016-01